East Glisan Pizza Lounge: Reception

 Andrea Damewood of the Portland Mercury said East Glisan's pizzas "are a solid addition to the area, and good enough for those of us who live west of César E. Chávez Blvd. to cheat on our own favorite spot at least a few times".
 Her review said, "Despite small flaws, East Glisan should definitely be on the list for both pizza completists and those looking to satisfy a carnal desire for melty cheese, meat, and bread."
 Martin Cizmar included East Glisan in Willamette Weeks 2017 list of the city's six best restaurants for Detroit-style pizza.
-The newspaper also included East Glisan in a 2017 list of "The Best Bar Pizzas in Portland" and said Brown had "one of the best little pizzerias around" with "the best Detroit pies in town".
+The newspaper also included East Glisan in a 2017 list of the city's best bar pizzas and said Brown had "one of the best little pizzerias around" with "the best Detroit pies in town".
 Michael Russell ranked East Glisan number ten on The Oregonians 2018 list of Portland's top ten pizzerias.
-Alex Frane included East Glisan in Thrillist's 2020 overview of "The Absolute Best Pizza in Portland".
+Alex Frane included East Glisan in Thrillist's 2020 overview of Portland's "absolute best" pizza.